Louis Berger Chair in Civil and Environmental Engineering

 Cummings Family Chair in Entrepreneurship

 The Cummings Family Professorship in Entrepreneurship was created in 1998 by Bill and Joyce Cummings.
-The professorship supports a faculty member in the School of Engineering’s Entrepreneurial Leadership Studies Program.
+The professorship supports a faculty member in the School of Engineering’s Tufts Entrepreneurship Center (TEC).

-Jack Derby is the Cummings Family Professor of the Practice in Entrepreneurship, Tufts Gordon Institute, and director of the Entrepreneurial Leadership Studies (ELS) Program.
-Prior to becoming the director of the ELS program, he was the founder and now a strategic advisor to the partners of Derby Management.
+Jack Derby is the Cummings Family Professor of the Practice in Entrepreneurship, Tufts Gordon Institute, and director of the Tufts Entrepreneurship Center (TEC).
+Prior to becoming the director of the TEC center, he was the founder and now a strategic advisor to the partners of Derby Management.
 Prior to forming Derby Management, Jack served as CEO of Mayer Electronics Corporation, president of CB Sports, president of Litton Industries Medical Systems, CEO of Datamedix Corporation, and president of Becton Dickinson Medical Systems.

 Frank C. Doble Professorship in Engineering